 6. Implementation of the User Interface¶

 In this section, the developer will use the UI designed in the previous section, and implement basic functionality for them.
-Every function needed will be implement in the
+Every function needed will be implemented in the

-All the entry points for missing functionality is already defined through the Actions in the UI file, we just need to connect the missing pieces.
+All the entry points for missing functionality are already defined through the Actions in the UI file, we just need to connect the missing pieces.
 We will begin explaining the imports.

 10 11 12 13 14 15 16 17 18 19 20 21

-import time from PySide2.QtCore import QObject from PySide2.QtCore import Slot from PySide2.QtCore import Signal from PySide2.QtCore import QMetaObject from PySide2.QtWidgets import QMainWindow from taurus.core.util import Logger from taurus import Manager from paegui.mainwindow import Ui_MainWindow # WAF will automatically generated this
+import time from PySide2.QtCore import QObject from PySide2.QtCore import Slot from PySide2.QtCore import Signal from PySide2.QtCore import QMetaObject from PySide2.QtWidgets import QMainWindow from taurus.core.util import Logger from elt.cut.task import WorkerIO from paegui.mainwindow import Ui_MainWindow # WAF will automatically generated this

 Most classes in the Qt library inherit from QObject.
 This is true also for widgets.
 QObject is the base class that provides Signal/Slot connection capabilities to the Qt Toolkit.
 We will use them plenty through the design and implementation of GUIs.
 If you are not familiar with them, we suggest you to read: